isomerpages/imda-codesg/events/roadshows-and-exhibitions/_posts/2019-09-13-ecda-conference-2019.md

 We will be running PlayMaker workshops at this event for young children to play with tech toys and create cool electronic projects!
 The workshops are suitable for young children from ages 4 to 6.
 To better understand our workshops, check out the descriptions below!

-Sign up for PlayMaker workshops <a href="https://form.gov.sg/5d6381a98d91260012d5cbde" target="_blank">here</a>!

-Do take note that online registration will close on 12th Sept, 12pm.
-However, you will still be able to register for the workshops at our booth on the day of the event!

 **Sequencing with Bee-Bot, Code-a-pillar or Cubetto**